ATLAS NAVIGATION

 The Great News is built upon four foundational theological shifts that redefine faith in light of fulfillment.
-These pillars—Subjective Christianity, Victorious Eschatology, Fulfilled Soteriology, and Zero Ecclesiology—work together to free believers from religious burdens and establish a new way of understanding faith, salvation, and the role of the church.
+These pillars—Subjective Christianity, Victorious Eschatology, Fulfilled Soteriology, and Zero Ecclesiology—work together to free believers from religious burdens and offer a new way of understanding faith, salvation, and the role of the church.

-Key Topics in the Pillars of The Great News
+Key Pillars of The Great News

 1. Subjective Christianity: The Personal Experience of Faith